hln2020/hln2020.github.io/README.md

 - Conducted vignette-based investigations on **GPT-3.5** and **GPT-4’s** cognitive capabilities in decision-making, information search, deliberation, and causal reasoning using canonical scenarios from cognitive psychology.
 - Applied prompt engineering on **GPT-3.5** and evaluated **GPT-3.5** and **GPT-4’s** performance compared to GPT-3.
 - Identified the ability to handle adversaries as a weakness for current GPT models for future research purposes.

+# Work Experience

+## **International Data Team Manager @ Haver Analytics, Inc., New York, NY (Mar.
+2020 – Present)**
+- Lead a team of 4 data managers to manage 22 macroeconomic and financial databases covering Asia-Pacific.
+- Utilized **OpenAI’s API** and **MySQL** to create a Q&A program on internal knowledge using embeddings-based search.
+- Developed custom datasets for institutional clients, driving business decisions with accurate data.
+- Directed the team’s automation effort, raising automation level from **3% to 42%** of ETL processes.
+- Reviewed data additions, cleanups, methodology change implementations, and automation.

+## **Senior International Data Manager @ Haver Analytics, Inc., New York, NY (Mar.
+2019 – Mar.
+2020)**
+- Undertook team management responsibilities, including assigning and distributing workflow among members.
+- Guided the team on complex client inquiries and projects requiring deep macroeconomic subject matter expertise.
+- Researched documentation published by economic institutions, leading to increased insight in economic data-reporting procedures and changes in statistical classifications and methodologies.
+- Collaborated closely with the Development team to provide product and program improvement recommendations.

+## **International Data Manager @ Haver Analytics, Inc., New York, NY (Nov.
+2016 – Mar.
+2019)**
+- Integrated 180+ macroeconomic datasets covering emerging economies in the Asia-Pacific region.
+- Ensured data integrity and update timeliness through statistical analysis and automation.
+- Created, implemented, and streamlined ETL procedures for data acquisition and updates.
+- Utilized **Excel**, **EViews**, **Python**, and proprietary software to process and manipulate time series data.
+- Provided clients with technical support and advised them on data analysis functions and optimal methods of tracking data.